 Dip Arch, EPFL, SIA, REGA, RIBA

 Patrick Richard joined Stanton Williams in 1995.
 Patrick has been director in charge of several high profile projects including the extension and transformation of the Musée d’arts de Nantes in France and the new London Underground and Crossrail entrances and Plaza on Tottenham Court road.
-Patrick was also responsible for Hackney Marshes Centre sports and education hub, the House of Fraser flagship department store in Bristol, the award winning student accommodation for Cranfield University, a major public square and gateway for the city of Geneva and an award winning private house in Lugano in Switzerland.
+Patrick was also responsible for Hackney Marshes Centre sports and education hub, the flagship Anchor Store in Bristol, the award winning student accommodation for Cranfield University, a major public square and gateway for the city of Geneva and an award winning private house in Lugano in Switzerland.

 Patrick is passionate about the relationship between landscape and architecture, the urban realm and the role of architecture as a catalyst for regeneration.
 Patrick lectures regularly in the UK and abroad, and has been a visiting critic at Westminster University, the department of Architecture and spatial studies at London Metropolitan University, Central Saint Martins MA Creative Practice for Narrative Environments and the Ecole Polytechnique de Lausanne in Switzerland.